Dialogs Re-enacted Across Languages: Data collection procedure

-The original conversations are done with the participants in two rooms which have audio separation but a glass window so they can see each other.
-We close the doors to the main room not only to improve audio separation but to enable them to have a private conversation, without feeling monitored or feeling the pressure to put on a performance.
+The original conversations are done with the participants in two rooms which have audio separation but a glass window so they can see each other (Figure \ref{fig:glass-wall}).
+We close the doors to the main room not only to improve audio separation but to enable them to have a private conversation, without feeling monitored or feeling pressure to put on a performance.

-For the re-enactment stage, the doors to the small rooms are opened so that the participants can interact naturally with the operator; this makes coordination easier, although at some cost in the quality of the audio separation.
-After identifying any segments of the conversation that the participants want redacted, the operator scrubs through the recording, using ELAN, and together with the participants, chooses utterances or utterance pairs for re-enactment.
+For the re-enactment stage, the participants come into the main room, so they can interact more easily with the operator, while still maintaining some distance for the sake of retaining at least some audio separation (Figure \ref{fig:reenactment}).
+After identifying any segments of the conversation that the participants want redacted, the operator scrubs through the recording, using ELAN, and together with the participants, chooses utterances or utterance sequences for re-enactment.

 Selecting utterances for re-enactment involves many factors.
 Since we do not have a specific use case in mind, our primary consideration is ``interestingness.''
 Uninteresting utterances are those of types of which we already have many in the corpus, such as initial formalities and utterances from the midst of telling stories.
-Thus the operator preferentially chooses fragments that are interesting in the sense of exhibiting behaviors or attitudes less commonly seen.
+Thus the operator preferentially chooses utterances that are interesting in the sense of exhibiting behaviors or attitudes less commonly seen.
 These are also typically more interesting for the participants.
-As a rule of thumb, utterances in regions of active engagement, often marked by the presence of laughter, tend to be interesting.
+As a rule of thumb, utterances in regions of active engagement, often marked by the presence of laughter, tend to be more interesting.
 Also, for the sake of diversity of speakers, and to keep both participants engaged, when one person dominated the original conversation, the operator attempts to balance out the re-enactments across both speakers.